AplaProject/apla-docs-en/source/topics/daemons.rst

 BlockCollections daemon sends a request for the current block ID to all full nodes.

-If the current block ID of the daemon's node is less than the current block ID of any node, then the blockchain is considered outdated.
+If the current block ID of the daemon's node is less than the current block ID of any full node, then the blockchain is considered outdated.

-New blocks
+Downloading new blocks
-""""""""""
+""""""""""""""""""""""

-The node that retured the maximum current block number is considered to be the most up-to-date node.
+The node that returned the maximum current block number is considered to be the most up-to-date node.

 The daemon downloads all blocks that aren't already known from it.